theDisco/phalcon-expressive/README.md

 $app = AppFactory::create(null, $router);
 ```

-The simplest way to integrate the Phalcon router is to define in invokable dependencies in the routes
+The simplest way to integrate the Phalcon router is to define it in invokable dependencies in the routes
 config:

 ```php